toshiya/semantic_selector/docs/collecting_training_set.md

 We pre-include training data which contains
 Japenese User Registration Page Information.
-If you want to use pre-include data, then skip this step and go to
+If you want to use pre-include data, skip this step and go to
 [Train Models](
 /docs/training_model.md
 ).

 # Collecting Train Data

-If you want to make your original training data, follow instructions below.

 Usually, it is time consuming tasks to make training data for machine learning.
-To eash the collecting process, we provide a helper script.
+To ease the process, we provide a helper script.

 The helper script can